-1. Don’t slam your stem!
+1. Don’t (necessarily) slam your stem

 > Should I buy a race bike or an endurance bike?
 The big differences explained

-2. Wide tyres aren’t slow!
+2. Wide tyres aren’t slow

 2023 dauphine trentin 30mm tubeless tyre conti 5000 s TR

-3. Consider getting a chain catcher
+3. Consider fitting a chain catcher

 2023 dauphine bora hansgrohe k edge chain catcher